 Have you ever heard about the Sachsenhausen concentration camp?
 If not, don’t worry.
 In this comprehensive guide, we’ll delve into the history and significance of Sachsenhausen, understanding its role during the Holocaust.
 Whether you’re a history enthusiast or someone seeking to learn more about this dark chapter in human history, this article will provide you with a beginner-friendly overview.

-Understanding Sachsenhausen Concentration Camp
+Understanding What Sachsenhausen Camp was

 Oranienburg Sachsenhausen was one of the most Senior concentration camp that was formed in Oranienburg, which was in Germany and near Berlin.
 Before the physical elimination, it was designed for housing political prisoners opposed to the Nazi regime, prisoners of war and various other categories of people whom Hitler and his cronies categorized as subhumans.